-- Some Attributes/Properties of a document that return a collection. - Documents: access to all the currently open documents - Shapes: access to MS-Word shapes in a document (rectangles, circles etc.) - InlineShapes: access to images inserted into a Word document - Tables: access to all tables in a document - E.g., ActiveDocument.
+- Some Attributes/Properties of a document that return a collection. - Documents: currently open documents - Shapes: MS-Word shapes in a document (rectangles, circles etc.) - InlineShapes: images (pictures inserted) into a Word document - Tables: tables in a document - E.g., ActiveDocument.
 Tables -accesses all the tables in your document - ActiveDocument.
 Tables (1) -access to the first table in a document. - Windows: briefly introduced at the start of this section of notes